 There is also incredible live footage including the Mael-mania of the Fairfield Halls U.K. gig in 1975 when (because of their record company skimping on security) fans rushed the stage and tackled Russell to the ground.
 There’s even an interview with the girl who embraced Ron on-stage and the roadie who pulled her off him.

-Back to a rock band format, Sparks’ popularity in America in the early 1980s, (especially on the West coast due to much radio airplay in Los Angeles) was a festive time celebrated in the film – along with their TV appearances on American Bandstand with Dick Clark.
+The film explores Sparks’ popularity in America in the early 1980s, especially on the West coast due to airplay on KROQ radio in Los Angeles – a festive time.
+This time is celebrated in the film – along with their TV appearances on Dick Clark’s American Bandstand.

 Also mentioned is Paul McCartney’s flattery by imitation of Ron Mael in his “Coming Up” music video.￼

-A massive brain explosion led to the complex quirky brilliance Lil’ Beethoven in 2002 and the similarly bombastic Hello Young Lovers in 2004 with their opus ‘Dick Around’ which are featured in all their glory.
+A massive brain explosion led to the complex quirky brilliance of Lil’ Beethoven in 2002 and the similarly bombastic Hello Young Lovers in 2004 with their opus ‘Dick Around’ which are featured in the film, in all their glory.

-Sparks unmatched feat of performing their entire catalogue of almost 300 songs, 21 albums in 21 nights in the U.K. leading up to the debut performance of their new album (Exotic Creatures of the Deep) in 2008 is included.
 Drummer Steve Nistor describes the long and short-term memory problems after four months of rehearsals claiming, “I wouldn’t advise it.”
-We see glimpses in milliseconds of each show – leading to the burning of each album-cover on-screen by Ron with a lighted match – symbolically burying their past.
+We see glimpses in milliseconds of each show, leading to the burning of each album-cover on-screen by Ron with a lighted match – symbolically burying their past.
 Sparks are always moving onwards and upwards.
 Taking yet another direction, they composed a radio opera in 2009.
 The Seduction of Ingmar Bergman displaced the Swedish director to Hollywood, and chaos ensued.